COVID-19 Emergency Orders FAQs

 - What private properties are covered under the order?
 This Order includes any residential setting, building or unit located anywhere within the City, or common areas, backyards or parking lots related to any such residential setting, building or unit.

 - What is the maximum number of people that can gather for a party or social gathering in Urbana?
-Through September 28, 2020, you may not host a gathering or party in your house or apartment for more than 10 guests, in addition to the people who live in the household.
+Indefinitely, you may not host a gathering or party in your house or apartment for more than 10 guests, in addition to the people who live in the household.
 This limit also includes common areas, backyards and parking lots.

 - What social distancing and face covering requirements apply to parties or gatherings on private property?
 When you are unable to maintain social distancing, you are required to wear a face covering.